Leave, out of office and sickness

 Notice the other Module options related to custom Leave Types (explained later in this article): Leave Requests and Leave Setup.

-Working within the Calendar module, hover over the Leave menu and select Leave Setup.
-Within the Leave Setup section, click Add leave setup.
+Working within the Calendar module, click Leave Setup, then click Add leave setup.

 Enter the Leave Hours.
 Leave entitlement is expressed in hours rather than days since some employees may work variable hours within their working week - for example, taking a day of leave on a Tuesday might be a different number of hours from taking a day of leave on a Wednesday.
 Leave Hours may require a manual calculation.
-In the example below the user works 5 days of 7.5 hours weekly.
-Their annual leave entitlement is 5 weeks so the Leave Hours are calculated as 5 x 7.5 x 5 = 187.5 hours.
-You may find the Notes field useful to keep track of the calculations you make.
+In the example below, the user works 5 days of 7.5 hours weekly.
+Their annual leave entitlement is 5 weeks, so the Leave Hours are calculated as 5 x 7.5 x 5 = 187.5 hours.
+You may find the Notes field useful for keeping track of the calculations you make.

 Optionally assign one or more Line Managers who receive notifications when leave requests are added, edited or deleted.
-Optionally enable leave Approval - leave requests are added with a pending status that requires approval by a Line Manager or Administrator.
+Optionally enable leave Approval - leave requests are added with a pending status that requires approval by a Line Manager.
 See later in this article for further information about leave approval.

 Finally, select the Days Worked and set the number of hours and working times - note that working times do not have to correlate to the number of hours.
 For example, some organisations may allow an hour's lunch break and others 30 minutes - the working times are an indication, whereas the number of hours is expected to be precise.
 ChurchSuite uses Days Worked and the number of hours to determine which dates within a leave request are treated as leave days to be deducted from the user's Leave Setup allowance and which dates are non-working days to be ignored.
 Click Save to add the leave setup.

-The Leave Setup "View" page is shown, summarising all the settings you've just added.
+The Leave Setup View summarises all the settings you've just added.
 You can return to this page at any time in the future to Edit and make changes to a user's leave setup.
 When making changes to a user's leave hours or working days/hours, these will impact existing leave requests for the leave setup period.

 The Leave Setup section lists the setups for each user within a filtered leave period, showing those that are currently Active by default.
 You can easily switch to view different leave years and Search to filter long lists of Setups, with the matching list auto-filtering as you type a user name; note that you can also filter by User Group.